mfpaccessibilite/MFP_AccessPlayer/README.md

 ## Installation

-The video player depends on JQuery and JQuery UI libraries.
+The video player depends on JQuery and JQuery UI libraries and for touch support on Smartphone Jquery UI Touch Punch.

 Add them as follows in the 'head' of your html page: